 Tote Bag Pattern Tutorial for Beginners

 The lovely thing about making a tote bag is you have flexibility.
 The instructions suit any size bag, and the basic requirements are the same.
 All you need to do is size it up or down to fit your project and your fabric.
+(Read more about the types of bags)

 This tutorial will show you how to make a lined tote bag pattern with an inside pocket as well as a quicker unlined version with webbing straps.
 The unlined tote bag pattern has an option for a block color or two-tone color which is great for using up scraps.